-This week we enjoyed exploring fireworks and created our own fireworks pictures using paint, glitter and a marble on black sugar paper.
-The children were excited to see how their pictures would turn out.
+During Term Two, we enjoy exploring fireworks and create our own fireworks pictures using paint, glitter and a marble on black sugar paper.
+The children are often excited to see how their pictures will turn out.

 Here are some photos of some of the children making their firework pictures.

-This term we are also exploring our basic shapes, circle, square, triangle and rectangle.
-We are learning the names for each shape and discussing their properties.
+This term we also explore our basic shapes; circle, square, triangle and rectangle.
+We learn the names for each shape and discuss their properties.

-We have been exploring shape through sorting activities, using sticks to make shapes in the garden and using 2d shapes found in the setting and talking about them.
-We have been focusing on their properties, such as the number of edges/sides each shape has, the number of corners each shape has and whether each shape has the same length edges/sides or whether they have some long and some short.
+We explore shape through sorting activities, use sticks to make shapes in the garden and use 2d shapes found in the setting and talk about them.
+We focus on their properties, such as the number of edges/sides each shape has, the number of corners each shape has and whether each shape has the same length edges/sides or whether they have some long and some short.